Data protection in Sweden: overview

 The data controller must submit the information to the data subject free of charge within one month of the request.
 The duty to provide information at the request of the data subject is limited to one occasion per calendar year.

 A data subject is entitled to withdraw his consent to the processing of personal data at any time.
 No further processing of the data subject's personal data may be conducted after such a withdrawal.
 The data subject is however not entitled to oppose processing of personal data that is permitted under the PDA without his consent.

 The data subject can at any time object to the processing of personal data for the purpose of direct marketing by notifying the controller in writing that he opposes the processing.
 After the data subject's notification, no subsequent processing of the data subject's personal data for the purpose of direct marketing can be conducted by the data controller.

-Upon a data subject's request, the data controller must immediately delete, rectify or block personal data that have not been processed lawfully (including erroneous data).
-The data controller must also notify any third party to whom personal data have been disclosed about the measures taken if requested to do so by the data subject, or if such notification would prevent substantial damage or inconvenience to the data subject.
-However, no such notification is needed if it proves impossible or would involve a disproportionate effort.
+Upon a data subject's request, the data controller must immediately rectify, block or erase personal data that has not been processed lawfully (including erroneous data).
+The data controller must also notify any third party to whom personal data has been disclosed of the measures taken if requested to do so by the data subject, or if such notification would prevent substantial damage or inconvenience to the data subject.
+However, such notification is not needed if it proves impossible or would involve a disproportionate effort.

-The rules concerning secrecy and confidentiality (see Question 12) also apply when providing information after a request for information from the data subject.
+The rules concerning secrecy and confidentiality (see Question 12) also apply when information is requested by the data subject himself.